bigginlab/WaterDock-2.0/README.md

 # WaterDock2.0
-# Original Python2 version of WaterDock2.0 written by Akshay Sridhar (https://doi.org/10.1371/journal.pone.0172743)
-# based on the original WaterDock method
-# developed by Greg Ross (https://doi.org/10.1371/journal.pone.0032036)
-# This version (conversion to Python3) by Philip Biggin
+# This is an updated to Python3 version of WaterDock2.0 (conversion by Phil Biggin) https://github.com/bigginlab/
-# Should be available from https://github.com/bigginlab/
-# Comments and queuries should be address to philip.biggin@bioch.ox.ac.uk
-# For the python2 version, you should visit:  https://github.com/akshay-sridhar/WaterDock2.0
+# If you still need the  python2 version, you should visit:  https://github.com/akshay-sridhar/WaterDock2.0

+Original Python2 version of WaterDock2.0 written by Akshay Sridhar (https://doi.org/10.1371/journal.pone.0172743) based on the original WaterDock method developed by Greg Ross (https://doi.org/10.1371/journal.pone.0032036) Comments and queuries should be address to philip.biggin@bioch.ox.ac.uk

 This is a Command line interface of WaterDock2.0 now updated to work with python